milhead2/python-j1939/README.rst

 This package is dependent on, was a part of, and broken out from,  the `python-can <https://github.com/hardbyte/python-can/>`__ project that Brian Thorne has maintained for years..

+This codce currently is compatable with the python-can version 3.3.2.
+After you clone the python-can repo be sure to checkout the 'release-3.3.2' branch

 The **C**\ ontroller **A**\ rea **N**\ etwork is a bus standard designed to allow microcontrollers and devices to communicate with each other.
 It has priority based bus arbitration, reliable deterministic